Handicapped-Bros/programming-with-bros/README.md

 collaborative programming, each contributing through their own branch, in their own folders

 # Note
+- Create a branch with your name
+- Create a folder with your name
-- before creating Pull Request make sure to delete:
+- before Creating Pull Request make sure to delete:
 > - *.exe *.o (for C/CPP)
 > - NetBeans or IDE created files (for JAVA)
+- Create Pull Request to merge your changes into Main branch
+- Be proud of it